-According to data from ecommerce solution Ekos Global, the ecommerce market in Portugal amounted 951 million euros in 2011.
-And although things in Portugal aren’t going that well economically, the ecommerce industry saw its sales increase with 64% during the first quarter of 2013.
+According to data from ecommerce solution Ekos Global, the ecommerce market in Portugal amounted to 951 million euros in 2011.
+And although things in Portugal aren’t going that well economically, the ecommerce industry saw its sales increase with 64 percent during the first quarter of 2013.
 Data from Ecommerce Europe shows ecommerce in Portugal increased by 13.3 percent in 2014 and was worth 2.9 billion euros that year.
+And in 2016, research showed that ecommerce in Portugal was worth 4.2 billion euros in 2016.
 One in ten Portuguese sites recorded a 100% growth in the number of customers, according to data from the Quarterly Barometer ACEPI / Netsonda.
 More information about the ecommerce market in Portugal can be found on EcommerceWiki.

 Big online stores in Portugal